fossasia/labyrinth/tasks/add-background-music.md

 ---

-# Labyrinth: Add Background Music
+# Labyrinth: Add Your Own Background Music

 The [FOSSASIA Labyrinth](https://github.com/fossasia/labyrinth/) allows you to contribute parts to a huge labyrinth.
 To make the game more interesting, please add background music.

 Requirements:
-- Add background music eg: Recording of your favorite song.
-You can sing, play an instrument (guitar, piano) or compose your own music.
+- Add background music e.g.: **Your recording of your favorite song**.
+You can sing, play an instrument (guitar, piano) or **compose your own music**.
 - Add it to the [/audio/background](https://github.com/fossasia/labyrinth/tree/master/audio) folder.
   - Add the license as a file according to documentation
 - Add it to the API in the /js/sound.js file.